JakeSteam/blog-programming/_drafts/2022-11-06-using-gitstream-to-improve-pr-workflow.md

 Adding labels based on the content of a PR doesn't seem very powerful initially, but it has a lot of potential!
 GitHub's PR overview screen doesn't show many details about the contents of a PR, so even something as simple as colour-coded labels based on estimated review time could help smaller PRs get approved quicker[^labelling-prs].

 ### Approving PRs
 When working on a project with experienced engineers, there'll likely be a few PRs that realistically don't need human eyes.
-This could be test updating, documentation updating, or some project-specific metadata that needs frequent changes (e.g. release notes).
+This could be test updating, documentation updating, or some project-specific metadata that needs frequent changes (e.g., release notes).
 Luckily, gitStream lets you set criteria under which a PR should be autoapproved or even merged, avoiding the situation where a small typo fix takes days to be deployed.

 Good starting criteria could be if a PR only contains documentation[^approve-documentation], or if the PR only adds new tests[^approve-tests].